Favorites ()

 Basic Requirements

-The program is 21 months long, consisting of 56 total credits.
 The program will prepare you to use systematic assessment skills and diagnostics to prioritize health needs, implement professional nursing care for the whole person, and evaluate nursing interventions.
 You'll develop skills working as part of a collaborative, interprofessional team to formulate innovative, evidence-based solutions that optimize health outcomes and move the nursing profession forward.
 And, throughout the program, you'll look at the nursing profession through a lens of social justice and health equity to ground your work in the dignity of each person.

-Sample Degree Plan
+See the Sample Degree Plan (PDF) for the MSN

 The MSN program follows a cohort model, in which you will take pre-determined nursing courses with the same group of peers, allowing you to build a close network during your time at St. Thomas.
 Those who are admitted to the program with outstanding pre-requisites will complete their pre-requisites before beginning their first fall semester.